apathor/cz/README.md

       -k : tools    : List supported line selection tools.
       -l : plugins  : List detected plugins.
       -v : version  : Show version string.

      These options set the program mode.
 Select a line then... :
       -p : print    : Print the line.
 This is the default mode.
-      -q : quote    : Print fields extracted from the line.
+      -q : quoted   : Print fields from the line in shell quotes.
       -r : run      : Run a templated command.
       -s : simulate : Print a templated command.
       -t : template : Print a templated string.
+      -u : unquoted : Print fields from the line literally.
       -o :          : Only print input lines instead of selecting a line.

      These options set a template:
       -e TEMPLATE   : Set the command template.
 This option implies mode '-r'.
       -f FIELDS     : Set the field template.
 This option implies mode '-q'.

      These options control input and line splitting:
       -c            : Do not use cached input lines.
       -d DELIMITER  : Set the field splitting characters.
       -g            : Buffer stdin and pass it to command set with '-e'.
       -0            : Read null terminated lines from input.
       -i IN-FILE    : Set file from which to read selections instead of stdin.

-     These options determine line selection utility:
+     These options control which line selection utility is used:
       -x            : Use a graphical line selection tool.
       -y            : Use a terminal line selection tool.
       -z TOOL       : Use the given line selection tool.

     TOOLS
-     The following interactive line selection tools are supported: dmenu, fzf, fzy, iselect, pick, pipedial, rofi, selecta, sentaku, slmenu, and vis-menu.
+     The following interactive line selection tools are supported: choose, dmenu, fzf, fzy, iselect, pick, pipedial, rofi, selecta, sentaku, slmenu, and vis-menu.

     PLUGINS
      Plugins extend cz for an application specific task.
-Each defines input lines and options like the delimiter and templates.
+Each plugin defines input lines and options like the delimiter and templates.
      Run 'cz -l' to list plugins and 'cz -h PLUGIN' or 'cz help' for help text.
-     All commands starting with 'cz_' are considered cz plugins.
+     All commands starting with 'cz_' are considered plugins.

     TEMPLATES
      Substrings of TEMPLATE in the following formats are replaced with one or more fields from a selected line split by DELIMITER.